 A proud moment in your career?

-In 2001, I won an architectural prize at the Royal Academy of Arts Summer Exhibition for my design of ‘The Fogcatcher’, a building that mimicked the Namib desert beetle in generating its own water through fog harvesting.
-Nature has the answer!
+In 2001, I exhibited, and won an architectural prize, at the Royal Academy of Arts Summer Exhibition for my design of ‘The Fogcatcher’, a building that mimicked the Namib desert beetle in generating its own water through fog harvesting.
+Nature has the answers!

 Interesting fact that nobody knows about you?